tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: Minimal information e.g. `edit ct/s i/1 n/Alice Pte Ltd`<br>
       Expected: Edits a supplier in index 1 on supplier list to have a name "Alice Pte Ltd".

    1. Test case: With all fields supplied e.g. `edit ct/s i/1 n/Alice Pte Ltd p/90345623 e/alice@gmail.com r/First Supplier`<br>
       Expected: Edits a supplier in index 1 on supplier list with all the fields applied.

-   1. Test case: Invalid Prefix or missing compulsory Prefixes e.g. `edit ct/s i/1 n/Alice Pte Ltd p/90345623 e/alice@gmail.com z/large `
+   1. Test case: Invalid Prefix or missing compulsory Prefixes.

-      or `edit ct/s i/1`<br>
+      Case 1: `edit ct/s i/1 n/Alice Pte Ltd p/90345623 e/alice@gmail.com z/large `</br>Case 2: `edit ct/s i/1`<br>
-      Expected: No supplier is added.
-Error details shown in the response message.
+      Expected: No supplier is edited.
+For Case 1: Error message specifying that one of the prefixes used is not recognised will be shown.
+For Case 2: Error message specifying that at least one field to edit must be provided will be shown.
 A help message for edit command will also be displayed to guide user accordingly.
 SupplierList on GUI remains unchanged.

-   1. Test case: Edits a supplier with existing SUPPLIER_NAME in list e.g. `edit ct/s i/1 n/Alice Pte Ltd` followed by `edit ct/s i/2 n/Alice Pte Ltd`<br>
+   1. Test case: Edits a supplier with existing SUPPLIER_NAME in list e.g. `edit ct/s i/1 n/Bob Pte Ltd` followed by `edit ct/s i/2 n/Bob Pte Ltd`<br>
-      Expected: An error will occur and a message will be displayed, stating that a supplier with duplicate SUPPLIER_NAME cannot be added into the list.
+      Expected: No supplier is edited.
+An error will occur and a message will be displayed, stating that the edited field(s) result in no change to the supplier.
+It will also prompt users to do a check on the arguments to ensure that their inputs are correct.
 SupplierList on GUI remain unchanged.

 ### Editing a Warehouse

 1. Edit command format: `edit ct/w i/INDEX [n/NAME] [p/PHONE] [addr/ADDRESS] [r/REMARK]`

    1. Prerequisites: Warehouses in CLI-nic does not have a warehouse named Alice Warehouse (with the exception of test case to test for duplicated warehouse).

    1. Test case: Minimal information e.g. `edit ct/w i/1 n/Alice Warehouse`<br>
       Expected: Edits a warehouse in index 1 on warehouse list to have a name "Alice Warehouse".

    1. Test case: With all fields supplied e.g. `edit ct/w i/1 n/Alice Warehouse p/82345162 addr/21 Lower Kent Ridge Rd, Singapore 119077 r/Largest Warehouse`<br>
       Expected: Edits a warehouse in index 1 on warehouse list with all the fields applied.

-   1. Test case: Invalid Prefix or missing compulsory Prefixes e.g. `edit ct/w i/1 n/Alice Warehouse p/82345162 addr/21 Lower Kent Ridge Rd, Singapore 119077 z/large `
+   1. Test case: Invalid Prefix or missing compulsory Prefixes.

+      Case 1: `edit ct/w i/1 n/Alice Warehouse p/82345162 addr/21 Lower Kent Ridge Rd, Singapore 119077 z/large `
-      or `edit ct/w i/1`<br>
+      </br>Case 2: `edit ct/w i/1`<br>
-      Expected: No warehouse is added.
+      Expected: No warehouse is edited.
 Error details shown in the response message.
 A help message for edit command will also be displayed to guide user accordingly.
 WarehouseList on GUI remains unchanged.

-   1. Test case: Edits a warehouse with existing WAREHOUSE_NAME in list e.g. `edit ct/w i/1 n/Alice Warehouse` followed by `edit ct/w i/2 n/Alice Warehouse`<br>
+   1. Test case: Edits a warehouse with existing WAREHOUSE_NAME in list e.g. `edit ct/w i/1 n/Bob Warehouse` followed by `edit ct/w i/2 n/Bob Warehouse`<br>
-      Expected: An error will occur and a message will be displayed, stating that a warehouse with duplicate WAREHOUSE_NAME cannot be added into the list.
+      Expected: No warehouse is edited.
+An error will occur and a message will be displayed, stating that the edited field(s) result in no change to the warehouse.
+It will also prompt users to do a check on the arguments to ensure that their inputs are correct.
 WarehouseList on GUI remain unchanged.

 ### Exiting CLI-nic